tl-its-umich-edu/my-learning-analytics/CONTRIBUTING.md

 ## Tips for working with Git

-When working with branches it's [advisable](https://randyfay.com/content/simpler-rebasing-avoiding-unintentional-merge-commits) to use the option
+When working with branches it's [advisable](https://randyfay.com/content/simpler-rebasing-avoiding-unintentional-merge-commits) to use the options
-`git config --global branch.autosetuprebase always`
+`git config --global branch.autosetuprebase always` and `git config --global pull.rebase true`

 To always do a `git pull --rebase` when merging back changes from master.
-This avoids unintentional merge commits, keeps your branch clean and makes it easier to rebase in the future.
+This avoids unintentional merge commits, keeps your branch clean and makes it easier to rebase your branch in the future.
+These options can be changed at any time if you find they aren't working well for you.

 Another great option that will save you some time is `git config --global push.default current`